pse403/tflite_flutter_helper/README.md

+# IMPORTANT NOTE

+This is just my mod of the original, now discontinued library so that I could continue using it with the Image library above version 4.
+I've only modded functions that pertain to my specific use case (running image recognitions from iOS camera frames) and I don't plan on doing any more here than needed as I go.
+At some point I'll abandon this, after finding time to incorporate the relevant frame conversions into my app in another way.
+If this is helpful to anyone in any way, please fork it rather than relying on this directly in any way.

+Everythign below this line constitutes the original README.

 # TensorFlow Lite Flutter Helper Library

 TFLite Flutter Helper Library brings [TFLite Support Library](https://www.tensorflow.org/lite/inference_with_metadata/lite_support) and [TFLite Support Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview) to Flutter and helps users to develop ML and deploy TFLite models onto mobile devices quickly without compromising on performance.